I do put blogging maintenance off but its kind of important. There are things you can do to help improve your blog.

 Removing Broken Links

-If you are into rankings (which depending on my mood sometimes I am sometimes I am not!) then its worth regularly checking your Klout score to make sure it’s correct and in order, if you have a sudden unexpected drop in your score log in and check if one of your social media needs to be re-authorised.
+If you are into rankings (which depending on my mood sometimes I am sometimes I am not!) then its worth regularly checking your Klout score.
+Make sure it’s correct and in order.
+If you have a sudden unexpected drop in your score log in and check if one of your social media needs to be re-authorised.
 The quicker you get it sorted the quicker your score will improve.
 I write from experience as instagram is forever doing this to me (bangs head against wall!).

 Work on your Internal Linking

-As your content grows go back and strengthen your internal links, its one easy way to help with your own SEO (search engine optimisation!) and lets your readers navigate your site more easily.
+As your content grows go back and strengthen your internal links.
+Its one easy way to help with your own SEO (search engine optimisation!) and lets your readers navigate your site more easily.
 If your want more info on what is SEO click the link.

 Grow your social media